golanpiyush/athena-2.4/README.md

 # athena-2.4

-**Let's walk through an example for how the analyzer would process the following message:**
+**Let's walk through an example for how athena's analyzer would process the following message:**

 _"i had panic attacks yesterday"_